Tyrique Jones says “no bad blood” between him and Partizan fans, commits to be the best version of himself for Olympiacos

 By Antonis Stroggylakis/ info@eurohoops.net

-Tyson Ward drove toward the basket and noticed Jones also making his move in the same direction, ready to play the two-man offense.
+Tyson Ward drove toward the basket and noticed Jones also making a move in the same direction, ready to play the two-man offense.
 He threw the lob up high and his new teammate soared to catch the ball with his right hand way above the rim and bring it down for the slam in thunderous fashion.

 “I have love for the fans that loved me over there.
 But certain situations happened,” Jones told Eurohoops after his EuroLeague debut with Olympiacos in the win over Maccabi.
 “Now I’m moving forward.
 There’s no bad blood.
 I don’t feel anything bad towards them [Partizan fans].
 Things happened that needed to happen.
 Now, I’m moving forward.
 I’m going to learn from it and continue to be myself.”